Central Catholic High School (Massachusetts): Athletics

 Central Catholic Raiders are a member of the MIAA and the Merrimack Valley Conference.
 Up until 1996, the athletic teams were known as the Red Raiders, but the school dropped the word "Red" in 2000.
 The school offers 29 varsity programs and 51 teams at levels such as varsity, junior varsity, and freshman.
 Central Catholic has a softball field and open practice field on its Lawrence, MA campus.
-The Boys Hockey Team practices and plays their home games at Icenter in Salem NH.
+The boys' hockey team practices and plays their home games at Icenter in Salem NH.

-On February 21 2021 the Boys hockey team beat Tewksbury (5-2) to win the (first-ever due to covid-19) MVC Division 1 championship Cup they would finish the season 9-1.
+On February 21, 2021, the boys' hockey team beat Tewksbury (5–2) to win the (first-ever due to COVID-19) MVC Division 1 championship cup; they would finish the season 9–1.
 The Central Catholic Boys Hockey Team has won the MVC championship 13 times, with the most recent being in 2022, and has qualified for the MIAA Super 8 Tournament 10 times, most recently in 2018.
-In 2022, The team qualified for the inaugural reconfigured 32 team state tournament as the no. 17 seed before being defeated 2-1 in the first round by no. 16 Winchester.
-On February 24, 2007, the Central Catholic Raiders received their first-ever invitation to participate in a play-in game for the Super 8 Hockey Tournament.
-The team beat Waltham High School in the play-in game and then proceeded to win one game against Malden Catholic High School and lose to both Catholic Memorial School and Weymouth High School respectively in the round-robin bracket round.
+In 2022, The team qualified for the inaugural reconfigured 32 team state tournament as the no. 17 seed before being defeated 2–1 in the first round by no. 16 Winchester.
+On February 24, 2007, the Central Catholic Raiders received their first invitation to participate in a play-in game for the Super 8 Hockey Tournament.
+The team beat Waltham High School in the play-in game and then won one game against Malden Catholic High School and lose to both Catholic Memorial School and Weymouth High School in the round-robin bracket round.

 The football team, track teams, and girls' lacrosse team share the Veterans Memorial Stadium with Lawrence High School.
 The baseball team has qualified for the MIAA tournament 20 of the past 24 years winning the North Sectional Championship once while runners up two other times.
 The baseball team has 8 MVC championship crowns, most recently in 2019.